llyx97/sparse-and-robust-PLM/README.md

 ```

 ### Fine-tuning with Debiasing Loss
-The debiasing methods requires bias models' predictions, which are placed in the folder `bias_model_preds`.
+The debiasing methods requires the bias models, which are trained using the codes provided by [chrisc36/debias](https://github.com/chrisc36/debias).
+The predictions of the bias models are placed in the folder `bias_model_preds`.

 To fine-tune full BERT with *Product-of-Experts(PoE)* on MNLI, run
 ```
   bash scripts/full_bert/robust_train/poe/mnli.sh
 ```